BITSS-OPA/URAP-week-progress/13-samira/weekly_reports.md

+test
-# Weekly Reports of Progress
+#Weekly Reports of Progress

 ## Week 5 (10/26/2020)
 - 2 hours reading about proposition 15, it's history and consequences